 How are Demonstration Classrooms chosen?

 Teachers complete Continuous Improvement Classroom rubrics individually and with their campus administrator.
 If their rubric results show proficiency, teachers then collect portfolio samples demonstrating implementation of a systems approach to continuous improvement in their classroom.
-Portfolio and student achievement results are evaluated by a panel of Executive Leadership Team members, in addition to representatives from the Curriculum and Quality Learning departments.
+Portfolio and student achievement results are evaluated by a panel of Executive Leadership Team members, in addition to representatives from the Curriculum and Professional Development departments.